linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 You can switch the display modes by the following operations:

-1. On the desktop, move the mouse pointer over the Dock.
-2. Right-click and select **Mode**.
+2. Right-click the Dock and select **Mode**.
 3. Select the display mode.

 ### Change Dock Location
 You can place Dock on any direction of your desktop.

-1. Move the mouse pointer over Dock.
-2. Right-click and select **Location**.
+2. Right-click the Dock and select **Location**.
 3. Select a location.

 ### Change Dock Height
-1. Move the mouse pointer over Dock.
-2. Drag the top edge to increase or decrease the height.
+Drag the top edge to increase or decrease the height.

 ### Show/Hide Dock

-1. Move the mouse pointer over Dock.
+You can hide the Dock in order to maximize the expansion of the desktop operating area.

-2. Right-click and select **Status**.
+2. Right-click the Dock and select **Status**.
 3. On the submenu, you can select:
 - **Keep Shown** - display Dock all the time.
 - **Keep Hidden** - hide Dock and display it only when hovering on the dock area.